 PRO TIP: Play “what if” and try believing that this first trip will be one of many, or at least a few Disney trips you’ll take in your life.
 By making everything less of a big deal, you’ll enjoy it more.

-Hopefully this was helpful in level setting all those expectations, mistakes and prepares you for the BEST TRIP ahead.
+Hopefully this was helpful in level setting all those expectations, common Disney World mistakes and has prepared you for the BEST TRIP ahead.